-Once people started showing up at the hardware store, the mama raccoon must have realized her miscalculation; her babies are surrounded by paying customers and she is unable to get to them.
+Once people started showing up at the hardware store, the mama raccoon must have realized her miscalculation; her babies were surrounded by paying customers and she was unable to get to them.

 Fortunately, the Home Depot employees stepped up to help the worried mama out, though she may not realize it.